ToxicFrog/doom-mods/gzap/doc/glossary.md

 ## GZAP

-Short for gzArchipelago, i.e. Archipelago for gzDoom. `GZAP_` is used as the prefix for all gzArchipelago classes to avoid collisions with other mods.
+Short for GZArchipelago, i.e. Archipelago for GZDoom. `GZAP_` is used as the prefix for all gzArchipelago classes to avoid collisions with other mods.
+(The mod was originally developed for GZDoom before moving to UZDoom with version 0.8.0.)

 ## In-World